 How to live stream NBA playoffs

-If you want to watch the 2022 NBA playoffs, you will need access to at least one of four channels that will be broadcasting games.
+If you want to watch the 2023 NBA playoffs, you will need access to at least one of the four channels that will be broadcasting games.
 As mentioned, ABC is the exclusive carrier of the NBA Finals.
 ESPN owns the rights to the Western Conference finals and TNT is the carrier of the Eastern Conference finals.
 Some first-round playoff games will be aired on NBA TV and others will be broadcast by regional sports networks.

 Because games will air on each of these four networks, anyone interested in watching as much NBA playoff basketball as possible will need a streaming service that includes all four.
 Steaming services are simply a direct replacement for cable and satellite television.
 Games are streamed through an internet connection.

 Assuming you have the proper hardware, there are a number of options available for streaming NBA playoff games.
 Sling TV and fuboTV are popular streaming services.
 The problem with fuboTV is that it does not include ESPN.
 It does carry TNT, NBA TV, and ABC in most markets.
 Sling TV offers both ESPN and TNT, ABC in limited markets, and subscribers pay an extra fee for NBA TV.